Attari–Wagah border ceremony: 2014 suicide attack

 On 2 November 2014, approximately 60 people were killed and at least 110 people were injured in a suicide attack on the Pakistan side of Attari–Wagah border.
 A suicide bomber detonated a 25 kg explosive in his vest 600 metres from the crossing point in the evening after the ceremony ended.
+The attack was claimed by three rival Islamist militant groups.

 2016 tensions

 After the India–Pakistan military confrontation on 29 September 2016, the border closing ceremony continued, but on the Indian side public attendance was denied on the evenings between 29 September and 8 October 2016.
 As a sign of the increased tensions, the BSF did not exchange sweets and greetings with Pakistani Rangers on Diwali that year, despite a long tradition of doing so on major religious festivals like Bakr-Eid and Diwali, and also during Independence Days of both countries.

 2025 tensions

 Amid skirmishes between Indian and Pakistani forces following the Pahalgam Terror Attack and Operation Sindoor, the Beating Retreat was indefinitely paused on 8 May 2025.

-The ceremony resumed on 20 May 2025, following the ceasefire between both nations.
-It was kept lowkey since no handshakes and sweet distribution followed the ceremony as usual.
+The ceremony resumed in a limited capacity on 20 May 2025, without the usual handshakes and distribution of sweets.